chainbound/bolt/bolt-client/README.md

 # Bolt CLI client

-This is a simple CLI tool to interact with Bolt.
+This is a CLI tool to interact with Bolt by sending preconfirmation requests.

 ## Requirements